Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 Each state has its own rules and regulations surrounding resident agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Maryland requires.

-All of the companies we’re about to discuss meet these regulations and are great options for Maryland resident agent service.
+All of the companies we discussed above meet these regulations and are options for Maryland resident agent service.
 When you’ve made your choice, you can indicate your resident agent’s name and address on your Articles of Organization.

 As you’ve probably noticed, the resident agent services we’ve listed here serve businesses across the country.
 But if you Google “Maryland Resident Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

 On one hand, using a local service can have its advantages.
 Some will be cheaper than nationwide firms (but not always!).
 And each state has its own nuances for business compliance requirements, Maryland included.
-A resident agent service that services Maryland alone will have detailed knowledge about those requirements.
-Granted, most national services do a good job of understanding local requirements.
-But they probably won’t give you the same “homegrown Maryland” feeling as a local agent service.
+A resident agent service that services Maryland alone may have detailed knowledge about those requirements.
+Granted, most national services do an excellent job of understanding local requirements.
+But they might not give you the same “homegrown Maryland” feeling as a local agent service.

 Ultimately, the choice is up to you, and there’s no “wrong” answer.
 The most important thing is that you appoint one so you can run a compliant Maryland business.